openEHR/specifications-ITS-REST/specifications/docs/overview/Requests_and_responses.md

 If no `Prefer` header is provided, the default behavior is assumed to be `return=minimal`.

-## Prefer minimal or full representation response
+## Prefer minimal, identifier or full representation response

 Clients MAY use the following preferences to control the verbosity of successful responses: